FreeCAD/FreeCAD-documentation/wiki/Draft_API.md

     This function creates an array of independent objects.
-    Use makeArray() to create a parametric array object.
+    Use make_array() to create a parametric array object.

     Creates an array of the given objects (that can be an object or a list of objects).